ryukau/VSTPlugins/docs/manual/SevenDelay/SevenDelay_en.md

 Time

 :   Delay time.
 Range is 0.0001 to 8.0.

     - If `Sync` is on and `Time` is less than 1.0, then delay time is set to `Time / 16` beats.
     - If `Sync` is on and `Time` is greater or equal to 1.0, then delay time is set to `floor(2 * Time) / 32` beats.
     - Otherwise, delay time is set to `Time` seconds.

 Feedback

 :   Delay feedback.
 Range is 0.0 to 1.0.

 Stereo

 :   L/R stereo offset.
 Range is -1.0 to 1.0.

     - If `Stereo` is less than 0.0, then left channel delay time is modified to `timeL * (1.0 + Stereo)`.
     - Otherwise, right channel delay time is modified to `timeR * (1.0 + Stereo)`.

 Wet

 :   Output volume of delayed signal.
 Range is 0.0 to 1.0.

 Dry

 :   Output volume of input signal.
 Range is 0.0 to 1.0.

 Sync

 :   Toggle tempo sync.

 Negative

 :   Toggle negative feedback.
 This may be useful when delay time is very short.

 In/Out Spread/Pan

 :   Panning controls.
 Range is 0.0 to 1.0.

     `In/Out Spread` controls stereo spread. `In/Out Pan` controls stereo panning.

     These parameter can be used for inverse panning, ping-pong delay etc.

     - For inverse panning, set `[InSpread, InPan, OutSpread, OutPan]` to `[0.0, 0.5, 1.0, 0.5]`.
     - For ping-pong delay, set `[InSpread, InPan, OutSpread, OutPan]` to `[1.0, 0.5, 0.0, 0.5]`.

     ```
     panL = clamp(2 * pan + spread - 1.0, 0.0, 1.0)
     panR = clamp(2 * pan - spread, 0.0, 1.0)

     signalL = incomingL + panL * (incomingR - incomingL)
     signalR = incomingL + panR * (incomingR - incomingL)
     ```

 Allpass Cut

 :   SFV allpass filter cutoff frequency.
 Range is 90.0 to 20000.0.

     If `Allpass Cut` is 20000.0, filter will be bypassed.

 Allpass Q

 :   SFV allpass filter resonance.
 Range is 0.00001 to 1.0.

 DC Kill

 :   Cutoff frequency of biquad highpass filter.
 Range is 1.0 to 120.0.

     `DC Kill` removes direct current from delay feedback when the value is set to be greater than 1.0.

 Smooth

 :   Parameter smoothing.
 Range is 0.0 to 1.0.
 Unit is seconds.

     Some parameter may produce noise when the value is changed too fast.
 Increasing `Smooth` reduces those noise.

 ### LFO
 To Time

 :   LFO modulation amount to delay time.
 Range is 0.0 to 1.0.

 To Allpass

 :   LFO modulation amount to allpass cutoff frequency.
 Range is 0.0 to 1.0.

 Freq

 :   LFO frequency.
 Range is 0.01 to 100.0.

 Shape

 :   LFO waveform shape.
 Range is 0.01 to 10.0.

     ```
     sign = 1 if (phase > π),
           -1 if (phase < π),
            0 if (phase == π)
     lfo = sign * abs(sin(phase))^shape
     ```

 Phase

 :   LFO initial phase.
 Range is 0.0 to 2π.

     LFO phase is reset to `Phase` for each time host starts playing.

 Hold

 :   Toggle LFO phase hold.
 This may be useful for live performance.

 ## Change Log
+- 0.1.10
+  - Reverted parameter smoother to the old one which works with variable size audio buffer.
 - 0.1.9
   - Fixed a bug that cause crash when drawing string.
 - 0.1.8